 VBA procedures are typed and stored in a module that is viewed in the VBA Editor > as previously discussed in this tutorial.

-Modules form projects and a project > is stored in a workbook file.
+Modules form projects and a project > is part of a workbook file.
 There is only one project per workbook file unlike other programming environments.
 Save the workbook, save the VBA code.

 When saving the workbook, make sure it is saved as a macro enabled workbook which is a .xlsm file.
 Saving it as a .xlsx file will strip the VBA code from it when it is closed.
 Distribute the workbook and the code goes with it.